raimohanska/harmaja/README.md

 Pretty soon after React started gaining popularity, my colleagues at Reaktor (and I later) started using a "Bacon megablob" architecture where events and the "store" are defined exactly as in the previous chapter, using Buses and a state Property.
 Thanks to React's relatively good performance with VDOM and diffing, it's in most cases a viable choice.
 Sometimes though, it may prove too heavy to render everything everytime.
 If you have a "furry" (wide and deeply nested) data model, doing a full render on every keystroke just might not work.
-This has caused pain and various optimizations have been written.
+This has caused pain and various optimizations (often involving local state) have been written.

 However, it may make more sense to adopt the `useSelector`-like approach and instead of rendering the whole VDOM on all changes, listen to relevant changes in your components and render on change.
 I wrote about one React Hooks based approach on the